VocalPy as a case study of domain-driven design

 If you were to click through to the library’s docs, you might notice that these bear little resemblance to VocalPy now.
 I think this is actually a good thing – more on that below.
 (You might also notice at the time I was thinking of calling it vocles – everyone please clap for me showing enough restraint for once in my life to not make a bad pun.)

 I don’t actually remember which came first: these sketches, or me reading the book.
 I think that I actually drew the sketches first, and had them sitting around on a desk forever, until finally it hit me that I should add them to the repo to document my design process.
 And then reading this part of Evans’ book really made me think that drawings like this should be integral to the design process.
-Part of what I want to say here is that, you should be doing this, if you’re not already, and what’s more, you should be including it in your docs for your software.
-And this goes for all software, unless you are literally writing such a boring cookiecutter CRUD app that a so-called Large Language Model can regurgitate it perfectly for you, after being “trained” on the actual work of human beings.
+In a previous draft of this post, I urged people to put these design diagrams into the docs for their software.
+I’m revising because I’m less convinced that would help users, although personally as a developer I would really be interested to see more design diagrams.
 I would argue that these drawings should be part of the theory behind your scientific software.

 Ok, now you have an idea of what domain-driven design is.
 You might ask yourself, have I done anything with this?
 Or do I just like pontificating into the void about ideas from computer science and tech books?
 Even if I haven’t gone back to finish the book and immersed myself in every detail, the core idea has really stuck with me.
 Going back to that Proceedings paper where I first introduced VocalPy, you can see where I included a similar drawing, cleaned up for a paper.